 If you’re not in a complete food coma at this point, stop by Catoctin Creek Distillery right down the street.
 They craft award-winning rye whiskeys and gin on-site, and the tasting room’s laidback atmosphere welcomes you to sit and stay awhile.
 Order a tasting of the liquors straight, or try their seasonal cocktail tasters.
 A window-covered wall gives you a glimpse of the distilling process, but for a closer look at the action, ask for a tour; if the staff has time, they are happy to walk you through and explain the ins and outs of distilling.
 Keep an eye out for Frank the pug, the owner’s pet and the unofficial mascot of the distillery.

 End the day at Crooked Run Brewery in Sterling; this popular craft brewery recently opened their second location after quickly outgrowing their flagship facility.
 Step inside the new brewery and sample some of their unique creations, including Cruise Control, a light and refreshing pilsner that is enjoyable all year round, or the Raspberry Empress Sour IPA, a one-of-a-kind pale ale that is a local favorite.
 The brewery hosts special events six nights a week, from live music performances and game nights to “Bring Your Own Vinyl” night, where customers can play favorites from their record collection.
+(Many of these events have been cancelled due to COVID-19; check Facebook for current events).
 If you’re hungry, order some tacos or tostados from the on-site Senor Ramon Taqueria location.
 We recommend the Morris Tacos (spicy lamb, pico de gallo, pickled onions, & cilantro cream) or the Senor Ramon Tacos (carne asada, chorizo, grilled guacamole, sour cream, red onions, & hot lava jelly).
 After filling up on tacos paired with excellent craft beers, travel back to Lansdowne for a good night’s sleep, or call an Uber to check out the nightlife options in downtown Leesburg.

 If you’re a morning person, Lansdowne’s Fitness Center offers several Saturday classes to start your day, like guided meditation, yoga, and cardio strength training.
 Don’t favor those early hours?
 Sleep in!
 Vacations are all about relaxing and resting up, and in our opinion, Saturday mornings are a perfect time to hit the snooze button.
 For breakfast, the buffet at Riverside Hearth in the hotel has everything you could possibly want, from a custom omelet bar to smoked salmon and cream cheese bagels.